William Woods Holden: Governor

 While voters were approving the new state constitution, Holden was elected governor at the head of the Republican ticket in 1868, defeating Thomas Samuel Ashe.
-When he was elected governor, Holden gave up editorship and ownership of the Standard.
+When he was elected governor, Holden gave up editorship and ownership of the Standard, selling it for $15,000.
+He also quit the Union League, believing that a public official should not be a member of a secret society.
+During his tenure he chose to remain in his private home in Raleigh instead of the official Governor's Palace, which had been vandalized by federal troops.